 1995: The Sri Lankan government announced the conquest of Tamil stronghold of Jaffna.

 2005: The Civil Partnerships Acts, allowing same-sex weddings in Britain, came into force.

-2007: A gunman killed eight people at the Westroads Mall in Omaha, Nebraska, before taking his own life.
+2007: A gunman opened fired with a semi-automatic rifle at the Westroads Mall in Omaha, Nebraska, killing eight people before taking his own life.

-Deaths: 1791 Wolfgang Amadeus Mozart, composer; 1899 Sir Henry Tate, philanthropist, founder of the Tate Gallery in London; 1926 Claude Monet, painter, one of founders of Impressionist movement; 1973 Sir Robert Watson Watt, physicist, Brechin-born inventor of radar; 2007 Karlheinz Stockhausen, composer and conductor; 2012 Dave Brubeck, pianist and composer.
+Deaths: 1560 Francis II, king of France; 1770 James Stirling, Scottish mathematician; 1791 Wolfgang Amadeus Mozart, Austrian composer; 1899 Sir Henry Tate, philanthropist, founder of the Tate Gallery in London; 1926 Claude Monet, French painter, one of founders of Impressionist movement; 1973 Sir Robert Watson Watt, physicist, Brechin-born inventor of radar; 2013 Nelson Mandela, president of South Africa 1994-99.